The Pointillist principle for variation operators and jump functions: Carrillo--de Guzm an's Theorem for variations

 The final step is to extend from simple functions formed by the standard dyadic mesh on $\R^\dimension$ to general functions in $L^p(\R^\dimension)$ by adapting the argument at the end of the proof of Theorem~\ref{theorem:Moon_variations}.
+The modifications for jump inequalities are like those for Theorems~\ref{theorem:Moon_variations} and \ref{theorem:Moon_smoothing}.
+We leave the details to the reader. \end{proof}